Andy Harris (politician): LGBT rights

 In 2001, Harris led a filibuster of a bill prohibiting discrimination against same-sex couples, which lasted more than two hours and ended after two-thirds of state senators voted to limit debate.
 He also unsuccessfully sought to amend the bill to allow people to discriminate on the basis of religion.

 In 2006, Harris said he supported a proposed constitutional amendment to "protect marriage between a man and a woman", which he later cosponsored in 2013 and 2015.

 Harris said he was disappointed with the U.S. Supreme Court's ruling in Obergefell v.
 Hodges, which legalized gay marriage throughout the United States.
 In October 2014, the Human Rights Campaign placed Harris on its list of the 14 most "anti-equality" House members, citing his support for several anti-LGBT bills including one prohibiting on the use of Department of Defense property in gay marriages and another banning federal discrimination against people and organizations on the basis of religious beliefs.
 In 2015, he cosponsored a resolution disagreeing with the Supreme Court ruling in Obergefell.

 In 2021, Harris voted against the Equality Act, a bill to add gender identity and sexual orientation to federal anti-discrimination laws.
 In 2022, he voted against the Respect for Marriage Act, which codified same-sex and interracial marriage rights.
+Nonetheless, Harris indicated unwillingness to actively campaign on the issue of opposing same-sex marriage, noting in an early 2026 statement, "I don’t think it’s being talked about widely now."

 In 2023, Harris voted for the Protection of Women and Girls Sports Act, a bill to ban transgender women from competing in female sports.
 He also opposed a proposed U.S. Department of Education rule requiring elementary schools to allow students to participate in school sports programs based on their stated gender identity.
 In July 2023, Harris voted to strip funding for LGBTQ projects from the 2024 United States federal budget, comparing its funding to a hypothetical Ku Klux Klan project because the "LGBTQ center organized a protest against conservative mothers".